michelled/weavly.org/src/robot-activities/robot-on-a-mission.md

 ---
 title: Robot on a Mission
 tags:
-  - Dash
+  - Dash & Dot
 experience: Blockly Coding Experience
 topic: Sequencing
+relatedRobotActivities:
+  - Tracing shapes with Dash
+  - Dash's house
-description: This activity challenges learners move past barrier to reach the moon.
+description: This activity challenges learners move past barrier to reach a destination.
-whatYouNeed: |
+whatYouNeed: >-
   ### Tools

+  Tape, markers, a few small toys, and a device to access Weavly and/or Block.ly, Dash

   ### Skills

+  Logical skills to understand basic directions and repetition

   ### Environment

+  Indoor area with space for Dash to move around

   ### Support

+  Depends on the learner, assistance may be required to guide or facilitate
+books:
+  - coverImage: /assets/media/debugging-you-can-fix-it-up-by-patricia-m.-stockland.jpg
+    author: Patricia M. Stockland
+    title: "Debugging: You Can Fix it Up"
+    link: /learn/resources/picture-book-list/
 ---
 ## Description